voytas75/Courses/courses/PowerShell_NET_Class_Environment.md

 #### Converting between relative and absolute paths: Understand how to convert relative paths to absolute paths and vice versa for smooth file operations in PowerShell

-Welcome to the tenth part of our first lesson on PowerShell and the .NET Environment class!
 In this part, we'll delve into how you can efficiently convert between relative and absolute paths using the "Environment" class.
 This knowledge will help you perform smooth file operations in PowerShell, regardless of the path type you're working with.

 ##### Converting Relative Paths to Absolute Paths